-For many years Kerikeri High School has operated a "Service to the School" system where students are given an opportunity to show responsibility by participating in school service activities.
+For many years Kerikeri High School has operated a "Service to School" system where students are given an opportunity to show responsibility by participating in school service activities.
 One of these activities is Office Helper.
-Year Seven students are introduced to this service in Term Three each year and will continue for Term Four and the first term of the following year.
+Year 7 students are introduced to this service in Term 3 each year and will continue for Term 4 and the first term of the following year.
 Each class is timetabled into the programme for a two-week period.